- What is additional living expenses coverage?

 What makes a home uninhabitable for insurance purposes?

-A home is uninhabitable if it's unsafe to live in or if it's damaged to the point where you can't perform everyday tasks there.
-Your insurance adjuster will determine if the damage is serious enough for your ALE benefits to kick in.
-Make sure you discuss it with your adjuster before you check into a hotel, if possible.
+A home is uninhabitable if it's unsafe to live in or damaged to the point where you can't perform everyday tasks.
+Your insurance adjuster will determine if the damage is severe enough for your ALE benefits to kick in.
+If possible, discuss it with your adjuster before you check into a hotel.

 How much additional living expenses coverage do you need?